 My photographies question the materiality of these objects, but also their representation in our environnement which creates a magical universe where situations out of this world are happening, but everything we see seams somehow familiar.

-This project will be exhibited for the first time as a solo exhibition at Standard/Deluxe in Lausanne, Switzerland in April 2019, then at f’ar in Lausanne in July 2019.
+This project was exhibited for the first time as a solo exhibition at Standard/Deluxe in Lausanne, Switzerland in April 2019, then at f’ar in Lausanne in July 2019.